h2non/rocky/README.md

 ## Features

 - Full-featured HTTP/S proxy (backed by [http-proxy](https://github.com/nodejitsu/node-http-proxy))
-- Replay traffic to multiple backends
+- Replay traffic to multiple backends (concurrently or sequentially)
 - Intercept HTTP requests and responses and modify them on the fly
 - Easily integrable with connect/express via middleware
 - Full-featured built-in router with params matching